-Can’t make these times?
-No worries; register at either of the links above, and after the webinar is complete we’ll send you the recording so you can tune in whenever is convenient for you.
+Can’t make it at this time?
+No worries; register anyway, and we’ll send you a recording of the complete webinar so you can tune in whenever is convenient for you.